ClarenceXu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image10]

-In the visualization of the 1st convolutional layer, different feature maps look for the triangle, e.g. FeatureMap 1, 2, 4, 5, 6, 7, 8, 9, 19
+* In the visualization of the 1st convolutional layer, the feature maps identified the triangle, e.g. FeatureMap 1, 2, 4, 5, 6, 7, 8, 9, 19
-In addition, it also looks for the animal sign inside the triangle, e.g. FeatureMap 1, 2, 4, 6, 7, 8, 9
+* In addition, it also looks for the animal sign inside the triangle, e.g. FeatureMap 1, 2, 4, 6, 7, 8, 9